Verpz/Location-Based-Cookie-Consent/README.md

 **Disclaimer:** This script aims to comply with the Cookie Law as best as possible, however I am not responsable for any legal issues that arise from using this script.
 I am not associated with the API, please read their privacy policy before the use of this script.
 [IP-JSON] (https://ip-json.rhcloud.com)

 Credit to Chris Wiegman for the GETIP() Function.

+The popup is displayed in the bottom corner out of the way.

 ![Popup](https://i.imgur.com/0zDnKAs.png)